-Owing to the nature of the Academy Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the trustees have an interest.
+Owing to the nature of the Academy Trust's operations and the composition of the Board of Trustees being drawn from local public and private sector organisations, transactions may take place with organisations in which the Trustees have an interest.
 All transactions involving such organisations are conducted in accordance with the requirements of the Academies Financial Handbook, including notifying the ESFA of all transactions made on or after 1st April 2019 and obtaining their approval where required, and with the Academy Trust's financial regulations and normal procurement procedures.

-No related party transactions with Trustees took place during the course of the year ended 31st August 2020.
+No related party transactions with Trustees took place during the course of the year ended 31st August 2021.

 The Hodgson Academy PTFA has a shop on the academy premises that sells Hodgson uniforms directly from the manufacturer.
-During the year, the Academy purchased uniforms amounting to £1,565 (2019 - £573) of which £773 (2019 - £nil) was owing at the year end.
+During the year, the Academy purchased uniforms amounting to £2,640 (2020 - £1,565) of which £777 (2020 - £773) was owing at the year end.

-Hodgson Academy is part of the Fylde Coast Teaching School Alliance (FCTSA) and during the year the academy invoiced for various support services totalling £9,524 (2019 - £25,946) of which £nil (2019 - £nil) was owing at the year end.
-The FCTSA re-charged Hodgson Academy for subscriptions during the year totalling £1,000 (2019 - £1,000) of which £nil (2019 - £nil) was owing at the year end.
+Hodgson Academy is part of the Fylde Coast SCITT (formerly Fylde Coast Teaching School Alliance (FCTSA)) and during the year the academy invoiced for various support services totalling £18,790 (2020 - £9,524) of which £4,310 (2020 - £nil) was owing at the year end.
+The Fylde Coast SCITT re-charged Hodgson Academy for course attendance during the year totalling £50 (2020 - £1,000 for subscriptions) of which £nil (2020 - £nil) was owing at the year end.